 Supreme Court Strikes Down Conviction Of Mississippi Man On Death Row For 22 Years

-The Supreme Court has struck down the conviction of an African American death-row inmate who was prosecuted six times for the same crime and by the same prosecutor, a man with a history of racial bias in jury selection.
+The Supreme Court has struck down the conviction of an African American death row inmate who was prosecuted six times for the same crime and by the same prosecutor, a man with a history of racial bias in jury selection.

 Writing for the court's 7-2 majority, Justice Brett Kavanaugh said, "The numbers speak loudly.
 Over the course of the first four trials, there were 36 black prospective jurors against whom the State could have exercised a peremptory strike.
 The State tried to strike all 36."

 Curtis Flowers has spent 22 years on death row in Mississippi.
-In his cases, the same prosecutor struck 41 of 42 black jurors.
+In his cases, the same prosecutor struck 41 of 42 prospective black jurors.

 Justice Clarence Thomas, the court's only black justice, had the minority opinion, which was joined in part by Justice Neil Gorsuch.